sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/category.png' | prepend: site.baseurl }}" alt="Category Wizard" /></p>

 - **Map/Legend Items**
-  Under Marker Stroke appears a list of the different categories that will appear on your map and in your legend.
-Here, you can edit their color or add an image marker instead.
+A list of the different categories that will appear on your map and in your legend can be found under Marker Stroke.
+Here, you can edit their color or add an image marker.

 - **Described in earlier section**
   - Column